visa-ne/DS-AI/README.md

 "# DS-AI"
-First edit is made on readme.md file
+This is an intro module for practicing datascience using Python Expectation is basics of python

++++

-This repo is created to practice DS using python Scripts added now 1.
-Pandas.ipynb
+Scripts added now 1.
+Pandas.ipynb + Movies dataset